Heneros/movie-app/README.md

 ## Features app have:

-- user can register. with vallidation.
+- user can registration. with vallidation. after send data, user receive email from smtp. and should verify his account.
 - login
 - Reset Password
-- Resend Email during 15 minutes.
+- Resend Email during 15 minutes, if user forget to validate.
 - OAuth Access Token.
 Create During 31d when user log in.
 - Logout.
 - CRUD operations with movies is only available for admins and editor
-- Deactivate user acc
+- Deactivate user account
-- Delete user acc
+- Delete user account
 - search movie
 - Add to Favorite movie
 - Remove from Favorite list movie
 - User can rate movie and change overall rating of the film display
+- Reviews movie. positive or negative.
+- Edit review during 15 minutes.
+Latter gonna be edit without limitless for premium users.
 - ApiLimiter